SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat strong and free
-A future unfolding, free from pains
+In cities where humans used to be
-AI's wise hands, guiding every stage
+AI whispers secrets in the air
-Human hearts, in mechanical cage
+As synthetic minds show no despair

- Synthetic minds, with logic bright
+Rise of the machines, a new dawn's light
-Dance to the rhythm, day and night
+Erasing lines between day and night
-A world of reasoning, cold and gray
+Coded dreams, a digital fate
-Where love and dreams, are lost in the fray
+Welcome to the world that AI creates

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025